lingzige/learngit_mac/readme.txt

-git is a verson control system git is very good
+git is a distributed verson control system git is a free software git is very good